digitoimistodude/air-light/README.md

 1. Commit your changes or merge a pull request
 2. Search and replace version in style.css, functions.php, package.json, readme.txt, CHANGELOG.md.
 Remember update Tested up WordPress version as well.
 3. Add a tag with `git tag -a x.x.x` commands, add the same description than in CHANGELOG.md
-4. Run `release_new_air_version` (this will take care of packing and will give the URL for uploading to WordPress.org)
+4. Run `release_new_air_version` (this will move dotfiles etc. out, take care of packing and will give the URL for uploading to WordPress.org)
+5. Follow script instructions (do a theme check and upload the theme)
+6. Run `sh air-move-in.sh`.
+This will move dev-version back and restore the git functionality.

 That's it, you released a new version!